Protecting Living Donors

 NKF also advocates for protections for living organ donors and to remove barriers to living donation.
 For example, we will continue to advocate against policies that allow insurance companies to deny, limit or charge higher premiums to organ donors for life, disability and long term care insurance – just because they chose to donate an organ to save someone's life.
 We will also advocate that living organ donors be granted time off through the Family and Medical Leave Act (FMLA) to recover from transplant surgery.

-During March, the Living Donor Protection Act (H.R.
-1270) was introduced in the House of Representatives by Representative Jerrold Nadler (D-NY) and Representative Jaime Herrera Beutler (R-WA).
+During March, the Living Donor Protection Act (S.511/H.R.
+1224) was introduced in Congress by Senators Kirsten Gillibrand (D-NY) and Tom Cotton (R-AR), and Representatives Jerrold Nadler (D-NY) and Jaime Herrera Beutler (R-WA).
 This bill would provide these protections for living organ donors and help remove barriers to living donation.
 If you would like to support this legislation, please write your elected officials and ask them to sponsor this important legislation.
-To find more information on this bill, or to see if your elected officials are currently sponsoring this legislation, please click here for information on the House bill.
+To find more information on this bill, or to see if your elected officials are currently sponsoring this legislation, please click here for information.

 Immunosuppressive Medication Legislation